 Morning Bliss for Gulet Cruises

 Gulets traveling between Kalkan and Gemiler Island often pause at Butterfly Valley for an early breakfast.
-Its eastern exposure makes it unsuitable for anchoring in windy conditions, but in calm weather, it’s an ideal stop for enjoying the peaceful surroundings.
+The canyon's eastern exposure makes it unsuitable for anchoring in windy conditions, but in calm weather, it’s a lovely stop for enjoying the peaceful surroundings.

 Activities in the Valley